sacridini/GEET/README.md

 #### max
 (image)

-_Function the get the maximum value from an image._
+_Function the get the maximum value from an image as an image._

 ##### Params:
   (ee.Image) image - the input image.